cirocosta/estaleiro/docs/talk/README.md

 Nest that multiple times, and one can have any Dockerfile built.

-The good about Dockerfiles though is that you don't need to know any of that stuff - just use the Dockerfile syntax and you're good.
+The good about Dockerfiles though is that you don't need to know any of that stuff - just like with a traditional compiler you don't need to care about the bare details of crafting machine-readable code (you focus on the higher-level language), Dockerfiles give you the same.